NBPT’s facebook project inviting posts of then and now photos of Nottinghamshire’s built heritage.

-The Institute of Historic Building Conservation (IHBC) is the professional institute which represents conservation professionals in the public and private sectors in the United Kingdom and Ireland.
-It has over 1500 members, divided between 14 branches.
+The Institute of Historic Building Conservation is the professional institute which represents conservation professionals in the public and private sectors in the United Kingdom and Ireland.
 The Institute exists to establish the highest standards of conservation practice to support the effective protection and enhancement of the historic environment.

 Newark Archaeological & Local History Society was formed in 1967 to provide lectures, visits, and to keep a watching brief on the conservation of the Town.

-This is the website of Southwell Archaeology, a community group dedicated to the exploration and preservation of the archaeology of the ancient Minster town of Southwell and its surroundings.
-Here you can find out about what they do and how to get involved in uncovering the history of Southwell and its past inhabitants.
+A community group dedicated to the exploration and preservation of the archaeology of the ancient Minster town of Southwell and its surroundings.
+Here you can find out about what they do and how to get involved in uncovering the history of Southwell and its past.

 The Society for the Protection of Ancient Buildings was founded by William Morris in 1877 to counteract the highly destructive ‘restoration’ of medieval buildings being practised by many Victorian architects.
 Today it is the largest, oldest and most technically expert national pressure group fighting to save old buildings from decay, demolition and damage.

 The Thoroton Society is Nottinghamshire’s principal historical and archaeological society.
-It was founded in 1897 and named after Dr Robert Thoroton who, in 1677, published the first history of the county.
-The membership is world wide and includes individuals, libraries and museums in four continents.
+Founded in 1897 and named after Dr Robert Thoroton.
+The membership is worldwide and includes individuals, libraries and museums in four continents.

 The Vernacular Architecture Group was formed in 1952 to further the study of traditional buildings, originally those of the British Isles.
 In recent years, its membership and publications have also reflected a growing interest in buildings from other parts of the world.